Programming in teams, working on larger systems, keeping code healthy

 Let's say you are testing how fast your web server requests can go.

-...except via some back-of-napkin calculations, I would actually expect that to be less than a percent faster in any real-world application.
+...except via some back-of-napkin calculations, I would actually expect that to be less than a percent faster in almost all real-world application.

 Because the difference between those two rates is on the order of 0.1 milliseconds.

-Maybe those microseconds are spent doing some useful utility work, that your hello world test doesn't need, but almost every real app typically does.
+Maybe those microseconds are spent doing some useful utility work, that your hello world test doesn't need, but almost every real app typically will.

 Maybe the faster one is a bare-bones you have to do absolutely everything yourself framework, and when you do, there is no longer a difference.

-In fact, it might even be faster at that extra work, and the only criticism is that it apparently puts it in there by default.
+In fact, it might even be faster at that extra work.

 You don't know.

-But even if we assume is 100 microseconds of pure waste - consider that many real web requests take on the order of 10ms,
+But even if we assume those 100 microseconds of pure waste - consider that many real web requests take on the order of 10ms,

 because that's how long the calculation or IO for something remotely useful tends to take.